SimonXIX/carbon-graph/README.md

 This is a small Python web application to visualise how much carbon I used on personal transportation.
 This graph is based on artist [Ellie Harrison](https://www.ellieharrison.com/)'s Carbon Graph in her book *[The Glasgow Effect: A Tale of Class, Capitalism & Carbon Footprint](https://www.ellieharrison.com/commodities/glasgoweffect/)*, second edition (Edinburgh: Luath Press Ltd., 2021).

 Distances of journeys are calculated using:
-- Rail Miles Engine for all UK train journeys
+- [RailMiles Mileage Engine](https://my.railmiles.me/mileage-engine/) for all UK train journeys
 - Google Maps for all international train journeys, bus, car and all other land and sea transport
 - MapCrow Distance Calculator between Cities for all plane journeys